Memorandum D18-4-1: Select Luxury Items Tax on Importation

 Scope of the luxury tax

-3. The luxury tax applies to importations into Canada of subject vehicles and subject aircraft that have a taxable amount above $100,000, and subject vessels that have a taxable amount above $250,000 (the price thresholds, respectively).
-For more information, refer to the Price thresholds, taxable amount and amount of luxury tax section of this memorandum.
+4. The luxury tax applies to importations into Canada of subject vehicles that have a taxable amount above $100,000 (the price threshold).
+For more information, refer to the Price threshold, taxable amount and amount of luxury tax section of this memorandum.

-4. A vehicle, aircraft or vessel falls within the scope of the luxury tax regime if it meets the definition of a subject vehicle, subject aircraft or a subject vessel, as set out in subsection 2(1) of the Select Luxury Items Tax Act.
-Such vehicles, aircraft and vessels are broadly referred to as subject items.
-Vehicles, aircraft or vessels that do not meet these definitions are not subject to the luxury tax.
-For more information, refer to the Subject items section of this memorandum.
+5. A vehicle falls within the scope of the luxury tax regime if it meets the definition of a subject vehicle as set out in subsection 2(1) of the Select Luxury Items Tax Act.
+Such vehicles are broadly referred to as subject vehicles.
+Vehicles that do not meet these definitions are not subject to the luxury tax.
+For more information, refer to the Subject vehicle section of this memorandum.

-5. Certain persons are required to register with the Canada Revenue Agency (CRA) as registered vendors under the Select Luxury Items Tax Act.
-Such persons include manufacturers, wholesalers, retailers and importers of subject vehicles, subject aircraft or subject vessels that are within the scope of the luxury tax regime and that are priced above the relevant price thresholds.
+6. Certain persons are required to register with the Canada Revenue Agency (CRA) as registered vendors under the Select Luxury Items Tax Act.
+Such persons include manufacturers, wholesalers, retailers and importers of subject vehicles that are within the scope of the luxury tax regime and that are priced above the price threshold.
 For more information, refer to the Registration framework section of this memorandum.

 Prohibited goods

-6. The importation into Canada of certain subject items may be prohibited under tariff item No. 9897.00.00 of the schedule to the Customs Tariff.
-Exemption from the import restriction that relates to tariff item 9897.00.00 does not exempt a good from other import restrictions that may apply.
-For example, Transport Canada and Environment Canada have vehicle standards and emissions requirements that must also be met.
-The onus rests with the importer to determine the overall compliance status of the good prior to importing it.
-For more information about all aspects of vehicle admissibility, refer to Memorandum D9-1-11: Importation of Used or Second-hand Motor Vehicles and to Memorandum D19-12-1: Importation of Vehicles.
+7. The importation into Canada of certain subject vehicles may be prohibited under tariff item No. 9897.00.00 of the schedule to the Customs Tariff.
+Exemption from the import restriction that relates to tariff item No. 9897.00.00 does not exempt a vehicle from other import restrictions that may apply.
+For example, Transport Canada and Environment and Climate Change Canada have vehicle standards and emissions requirements that must also be met.
+The onus rests with the importer to determine the overall compliance status of the vehicle prior to importing it.
+For more information about all aspects of vehicle admissibility, refer to Memorandum D9-1-11: Importation of Used or Second-hand Motor Vehicles, to Memorandum D19-12-1: Importing Vehicles into Canada and to Memorandum D19-7-4: Importation of Engines, Vehicles, Vessels, Machines and Equipment

 Subject vehicle: Definition